What is burnout syndrome?

 (ALERT: the result of this recipe is strongly not recommended)

-1. Let's make excessive demands on ourselves
+1. Set excessive demands on yourself

-1. time pressure
+1. Time pressure

 2. Conflicts

-3. stereotypes
+3. Stereotypes

-4. intensive contact with people
+4. Intensive interaction with people

 Now that we know what burnout syndrome is and how to recognize it, the question becomes how to prevent it.